raganwald/raganwald.github.com/_posts/2019-09-21-recognizing-myself.md

 [^cannot-parse]: How certain?
 Well, all regular expression languages in wide usage have the ability to create *groups* using parentheses, e.g. `/Reg(?:inald)?/` is a regular expression containing an optional non-capturing group.
 Groups in regex can be nested, and must be properly nested and balanced for a regex to be valid.
 We know from [A Brutal Look at Balanced Parentheses...][brutal] that we cannot recognize balanced (or even nested) parentheses with just a finite state recognizer, so therefore we cannot recognize valid regexen with a finite state recognizer.

-But we'll start with devising a finite state recognizer that recognizes valid descriptions of finite state recognizers, and see where that takes us.
+But we'll start with devising a finite state recognizer that recognizes syntactically valid descriptions of finite state recognizers, and see where that takes us.

 ### a language for describing finite state recognizers